4D printing: Commerce and transportation

 Skylar Tibbits elaborates on future applications of 4D-printed materials as programmable products that can be tailored to specific environments and respond to factors such as the temperature, humidity, pressure, and sound of one's body or environment.
 Tibbits also mentions the advantage of 4D-printing for shipping applications - it will allow products to be packaged flat to later have their designed shape activated on site by a simple stimulus.
 There is also the possibility of 4D-printed shipping containers that react to forces in transit to uniformly distribute loads.
-It is very likely that 4D-printed materials will be able to repair themselves after failure.
-These materials will be able to self-disassemble, making their constituent parts easy to recycle.
+Some 4D-printed materials might be able to repair themselves after failure, or self-disassemble for easier recycling.